sircodemane/wails-vite-vue-ts/NEXTSTEPS.md

 The next steps to complete the template are:

-1. It is really important to ensure `helpurl` is valid as this is where users of the template will be directed for help.
-2. Update `README.md`.

 ## Testing your template

 You can test your template by running this command:

-`wails init -name test -t F:\go\src\wails\wails-vite-vue-ts`
+`wails init -n test -t F:/go/src/wails/templates/wails-vite-vue-ts`

 ### Checklist